YaoYinYing/PPRCODE_Guideline/README.md

 # **Changelog of ppr code server main program, version for release**
+## v1.6.2 @ 2019.02.11
+### features
+1. email for administrator for checking exceptions
+2. sequence uploading: save sequence as file to support long input

+## v 1.6.1 @ 2019.02.10
+### bug fix
+1. invalid chars in sequence and fasta name are removed

 ## v 1.6.0 @ 2019.01.20
 ###  bugfix
 1. exception for no hits.
 Result from ProSite is shown if no hit is found in a sequence.